MamidiRohit/Project2/README.md

 | `tol` | float | 1e-5 | Tolerance for early stopping. |
 | `subsample` | float | 0.5 | Fraction of samples used for training. |

+** Notes: **
+In the folder NotebookTest, you can find notebooks for visualizations.

 ---
 **Answers to Project 2**